-- Identify and establish best practices relating to HIV testing within the community by 2025. - Increase the number of youth/adolescents under 25 who are testing annually by 10% by 2025. - Increase the number of sites that utilize and offer nontraditional testing by 2025. - Establish mandatory HIV testing upon entry and release from prisons and detention facilities by 2025. - Increase number of Tarrant County residents living with HIV who are receiving treatment to 90% by 2025. - Decrease the time of availability to Rapid ART to 72 hours by 2023, and to same day by 2025 to 90% of newly diagnosed individuals. - Improve patient care experience by addressing compassionate care, staff reflectiveness, burnout, and workforce capacity to better address the needs of people with HIV (baseline will be developed in 2021). - Implement routine mental health screenings during HIV test/annual tests to establish a baseline mental health status by 2021. - Increase visibility and accessibility of PrEP 10% by 2025. - Utilize mobile testing units to target high-risk areas within Tarrant County four times a month by 2025. - Increase access to education and training services relating to HIV cluster detection/ response to the Health Service Delivery Area/Tarrant County workforce by 2023. - Develop and implement a status-neutral approach when identifying negative partners at risk of HIV exposure within clusters by 2023.
+- Identify and establish best practices relating to HIV testing within the community by 2025. - Increase the number of youth/adolescents under 25 who are testing annually by 10% by 2025. - Increase the number of sites that utilize and offer nontraditional testing by 2025. - Establish mandatory HIV testing upon entry and release from prisons and detention facilities by 2025. - Increase number of Tarrant County residents living with HIV who are receiving treatment to 90% by 2025. - Decrease the time of availability to Rapid ART to 72 hours by 2023, and to same day by 2025 to 90% of newly diagnosed individuals. - Improve patient care experience by addressing compassionate care, staff reflectiveness, burnout, and workforce capacity to better address the needs of people with HIV (baseline will be developed in 2021). - Implement routine mental health screenings during HIV test/annual tests to establish a baseline mental health status by 2021. - Increase visibility and accessibility of PrEP 10% by 2025. - Utilize mobile testing units to target high-risk areas within Tarrant County four times a month by 2025. - Identify and advocate for policies to address the criminalization of HIV at the city, county, and/or state level. - Increase access to education and training services relating to HIV cluster detection/ response to the Health Service Delivery Area/Tarrant County workforce by 2023. - Develop and implement a status-neutral approach when identifying negative partners at risk of HIV exposure within clusters by 2023.
 Develop evaluation program and tools to be utilized alongside the implementation of the status-neutral approach. - Increase and expand upon current HIV surveillance being utilized across the continuum of care within Tarrant County by 2025.